 As you can see, all I need to do is introduce the study and then ask a few prebuilt screening questions with a little logic every step of the way.
 In this case I am combining this screener with the targeting options available in Positly.
 Because I can already target age and gender I do not need to ask these questions in the screener.

-As an added benefit, the participant attributes will be automatically passed through to Positly for use in targeting on my main study.
-This is because I’m using the prebuilt screening question programs and the EndOfActivityButton program in GuidedTrack (if you plan to use Positly and you aren’t using the prebuilt programs you’ll need to ensure that you include your custom attributes in your end of activity link so that you can use it for targeting later).
+As an added benefit, the participant attributes will be automatically passed through to Positly for use in targeting my main study.
+This is because I’m using the prebuilt screening question programs and the EndOfActivityButton program in GuidedTrack (if you plan to use Positly and you aren’t using the prebuilt programs, you’ll need to ensure that you include your custom attributes in your end-of-activity link so that you can use them for targeting later).

 Step 6.
 Testing and signoff

-At this point all that’s left to do is to test your screener to see if it behaves exactly how you expect it to.
+At this point, all that’s left to do is test your screener to see if it behaves exactly as you expect it to.
 Try different combinations and check the process to see that it works.

 Once you are confident it works, make sure to check with anyone who may need to sign it off.
-In academia this could be an ethics board (IRB) and in a company this may be a supervisor.
-The last thing you want to do is to find yourself in hot water because you didn’t follow the correct processes or to find your results are unusable because you didn’t screen correctly.
+In academia, this could be an ethics board (IRB), and in a company, this may be a supervisor.
+The last thing you want to do is find yourself in hot water because you didn’t follow the correct processes or to find your results are unusable because you didn’t screen correctly.

 Working alone?
 It can’t hurt to ask someone else to have a look, especially if it’s your first time.